entangledloops/slidingpuzzle/README.md

 [(2, 1), (2, 2), (1, 2), (1, 1), (0, 1), (0, 2), (1, 2), (1, 1), (0, 1), (0, 0), (1, 0), (1, 1), (2, 1), (2, 0), (1, 0), (0, 0), (0, 1), (1, 1), (2, 1), (2, 2)]
 ```

-If you are working with a physical puzzle and actual tile numbers would be easier to read, you can obtain them the same way `str(SearchResult)` does internally:
+If you are working with a physical puzzle and actual tile numbers would be easier to read, you can obtain them the same way `str(`[`SearchResult`](https://slidingtilepuzzle.readthedocs.io/en/latest/slidingpuzzle.html#slidingpuzzle.state.SearchResult)`)` does, using the convenience function [`solution_as_tiles`](https://slidingtilepuzzle.readthedocs.io/en/latest/slidingpuzzle.html#slidingpuzzle.board.solution_as_tiles):

 ```python
 >>> solution_as_tiles(result.board, result.solution)